prasadkjose/Notes/Obsidian Vault/Prasad Resume - Info Sec.md

 </table>
 ___

-Senior Software Engineer with 4+ years of experience designing, implementing, and optimizing secure software and web applications looking for a position in your esteemed organization.
-I have experience working with globally distributed teams, across startups and Fortune 500 companies, delivering software solutions on schedule.
+Senior Software Professional with 4+ years of experience in secure software engineering and a Master’s degree specializing in Cybersecurity.
+Seeking an infosec role to apply my knowledge in security engineering, threat prevention, and secure application design.

 ---
 ### **Work Experience**